 A DSC distress alert should as far as possible include the ship's last known position and the time (in UTC) when it was valid.
-The position and the time may be included automatically by the ship's navigational equipment or may be inserted manually.
+The position and the time should be included automatically by the ship's navigational equipment if this information is not included it should be inserted manually.

-The DSC distress alert is transmitted as follows:
+The DSC distress alert attempt is transmitted as follows: